lxia1220/redux-toolkit/docs/introduction/getting-started.md

 ## What's Included

-Redux Toolkit includes these APIs:
+Redux Toolkit 은 다음 API들을 포함하고 있습니다:

 - [`configureStore()`](../api/configureStore.mdx): wraps `createStore` to provide simplified configuration options and good defaults.
 It can automatically combine your slice reducers, adds whatever Redux middleware you supply, includes `redux-thunk` by default, and enables use of the Redux DevTools Extension.
 - [`createReducer()`](../api/createReducer.mdx): that lets you supply a lookup table of action types to case reducer functions, rather than writing switch statements.
 In addition, it automatically uses the [`immer` library](https://github.com/immerjs/immer) to let you write simpler immutable updates with normal mutative code, like `state.todos[3].completed = true`.